HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 `mythic` - This checks for the Crucible id if available.
 You use the regular hook syntax without the `mythic:` prefix.

+`nexo` - This checks for the Oraxen id if available.
+You use the regular hook syntax without the `nexo:` prefix.

+`executable-items` - This checks for the ExecutableItems id if available.

 #### Example

 ```yaml